awesomeness1jake/simpsons2_audio/README.md

       Name
           Make sure it is in hex
       RawData
-          The first number is how many speech contexts there are ie: generic_hi_01, generic_hi_02 etc.
+          The first number is how many variations there are, ie: generic_hi_01, generic_hi_02 etc.
           The next one is the "container id".
           Third value no clue.
           Be aware that this is hex values and not normal integers